Teen ordered to spend time on probation, pay restitution in Westmont Hilltop threat case

 Cambria County Juvenile Probation Bureau officers recommended that the girl be released on July 6 to Adelphoi Village Diagnostic Center, at which her therapeutic needs will be assessed and she will be placed in an Adelphoi facility that will suit those needs.

-The teen has been held in a Ohio detention facility since she was apprehended on Feb.
+The teen has been held in an Ohio detention facility since she was apprehended on Feb.
 6, but will be transported back to Pennsylvania.

 No length of the girl’s supervision under juvenile probation was given in court, but according to the state Juvenile Court Judges Commission, juvenile offenders can remain under supervision until they are 21.